drakkan/sftpgo/docs/groups.md

 - two factor auth protocols
 - web client/REST API permissions

-The settings from the primary group are always merged first.
+The settings from the primary group are always merged first. no setting is inherited from "membership" groups.

 The final settings are a combination of the user settings and the group ones.
 For example you can define the following groups: